Nick Leeson

-Nicholas William Leeson (born 25 February 1967) is an English former derivatives trader whose fraudulent, unauthorized and speculative trades resulted in the 1995 collapse of Barings Bank, the United Kingdom's oldest merchant bank.
-Leeson was convicted of financial crime in a Singapore court and served over four years in Changi Prison.
+Nicholas William Leeson (born 25 February 1967) is an English former derivatives trader whose fraudulent, unauthorised and speculative trades resulted in the 1995 collapse of Barings Bank, the United Kingdom's oldest existing merchant bank.
+He was convicted of financial crime in a Singapore court and served more than four years in Changi Prison.

-Between 2005 and 2011, Leeson had senior management roles at League of Ireland club Galway United.
+Between 2005 and 2011, Leeson had senior management roles at League of Ireland football club Galway United.
 After it suffered financial difficulties, he resigned from his position as chief executive officer.
 He is also active on the keynote and after-dinner speaking circuit, where he advises companies about risk and corporate responsibility.
+Since 2023, he has been a private investigator dealing with cases of financial misconduct.

 Early life

-Nick Leeson was born in Watford, Hertfordshire, and attended Parmiter's School in nearby Garston.
-Born to working-class parents on a council estate, his father was a self-employed plasterer, his mother a nurse.
-After finishing sixth form in 1985 with six O Levels and two A level passes in English Literature and History with C and D grades respectively, failing his third subject, Mathematics, he was hired as a clerk with the Lombard Street branch of the Coutts private bank, where he settled paper cheques, crediting and debiting client accounts.
+Nicholas William Leeson was born on 25 February 1967 in Watford, in Hertfordshire, England, to working-class parents on a council estate.
+His father was a self-employed plasterer, his mother a nurse.
+He attended Kingsway Junior School and then Parmiter's School in nearby Garston.
+After finishing sixth form in 1985 with six O Levels and two A level passes, Leeson was hired as a clerk with the Lombard Street branch of the Coutts private bank, where he settled paper cheques, crediting and debiting client accounts.